hieusydo/Airline-Reservation-System/docs/queries.md

 ### View Reports

-Gets the number of tickets sold in each month for last year Used to generate the bar graph in the home page for viewing reports Query is run 12 times, once for each month.
-Each loop, the current date is subtracted by *i* months and all tickets sold in the resulting month is then found
+Gets the number of tickets sold in each month for last year.
+Used to generate the bar graph in the home page for viewing reports.
+Query is run 12 times, once for each month.
+Each loop, the current date is subtracted by *i* months and all tickets sold in the resulting month is then found.
 ```sql
 SELECT COUNT(ticket_id) AS sales
 FROM purchases NATURAL JOIN ticket